szstonelee/redisoo/build.md

 1. gcc, g++
 2. make & cmake
-3. autoreconf(sometimes for Jemaloc for Linux)
+3. autoconf (sometimes for Jemaloc issue for Linux)

 ### Libraries

 1. MySQL C Client Library
 2. SOCI (if useing MySQL, you need install MySQL C Client Library first)
+3. Jemaloc (only for Linux, already in Makefile of Redisoo)

 ## How install MySQL C Client Library